danielstern/Lisa/README.md

 + Lisa can add new ideas and connections to her lexicon with her long term memory
 + Lisa can remember things you were talking about in the past and reminisce about them

+Lisa remembers stories with her long term memory that serve as the basis of her personality.

 #### Lexicon
 The Lexicon is an interchangeable module containing interrelating words and ideas.